County Court Defence for Parking Charges

 Private parking companies such as ParkingEye, Euro Car Parks, and UKPC issue what they call Parking Charge Notices.
 These are not fines and they are not issued under any statutory authority.
 They are invoices for an alleged breach of contract between the motorist and the landowner, or the parking operator acting on the landowner's behalf.
 When a motorist refuses to pay, the parking company may escalate the matter through debt collection agencies before eventually issuing a County Court claim.

 It is critical to understand that most parking companies issue far more parking charge notices than they ever pursue through the courts.
-Court proceedings cost the claimant money -- they must pay a court issue fee, and they must allocate time and resources to manage the litigation.
+Court proceedings cost the claimant money, and they must pay a court issue fee, and they must allocate time and resources to manage the litigation.
 Many companies operate on volume, sending thousands of threatening letters in the hope that a proportion of recipients will pay without questioning the charge.
 When a motorist files a competent defence, the economics of pursuing the claim often no longer make sense for the parking company.

 The court process is governed by the Civil Procedure Rules (CPR), specifically Part 7 (general procedure for issuing claims) and Part 27 (the Small Claims Track).
 Almost all private parking claims fall within the Small Claims Track because the amount claimed is below the £10,000 threshold.
 This is significant because the Small Claims Track has simplified procedures and heavily restricted cost rules, making it accessible for individuals representing themselves.